sonic-net/SONiC/doc/grpc_client/design_doc.md

 #### Background

 - We need a way to communicate to SoC using a Loopback IPv4 which would not be adversitised to public from SONiC DualToR.
 This Loopback IP requirement arises because SoC has firewall rules which would not allow normal traffic to pass through.
-In Normal scenario the interface inside the subnet, which would be a vlan IP, would be the source IP of the packet going to the SoC for gRPC.As such we would need to use a well defined IP(Loopback IP) which would be allowed in SoC firewall rules, hence the requirement to communicate over a pre-defined IPv4 address.
+In Normal scenario the interface inside the subnet, which would be a vlan IP, would be the source IP of the packet going to the SoC for gRPC.
+As such we would need to use a well defined IP(Loopback IP) which would be allowed in SoC firewall rules, hence the requirement to communicate over a pre-defined IPv4 address.

 #### Possible Solutions for Loopback IP
 - The Best approach would be BIND the socket which is used by the gRPC channel to Loopback interface using a gRPC API.
 There is a socket_mutator API which is available in C++, which allows us to accomplish this, and was also tested inside the lab.
 However the gRPC client is proposed to be written in Python, because platform API is installed inside PMON(Python) as well as in DualToR Active/Standby scenrio ycabled is also written in Python.
 The gRPC client logic is proposed to be run inside PMON container.
 Since the gRPC library does not expose this API in Python, nor does it expose the socket, this is not an easy workaround.
 The github issue is filed for this issue inside gRPC Github repo.